Home Rust Install Rust Programming Language In Linux

 Rust is installed now.
 Great!

-As you see in the above output, The rustup installer script downloads and installs the official compiler for the Rust programming language, and its package manager named Cargo, and it adds the cargo, rustc, rustup and other commands to Cargo's bin directory, located at ~/.cargo/bin.
-And then, it adds the Cargo's bin directory to your PATH environment variable by modifying the profile file located at ~/.profile.
+As seen in the output above, the rustup installer script downloads and installs the official compiler for the Rust programming language, along with its package manager, Cargo.
+It also adds commands like cargo, rustc, rustup, and others to Cargo's bin directory, located at ~/.cargo/bin.
+Furthermore, the script modifies the profile file located at ~/.profile to add Cargo's bin directory to your PATH environment variable.

 Finally, run the following command to configure your current shell: